Semantic.UiCalendar

 Summary

 Returns true when the component was invoked with a block template.
-Example (hasBlock
+Example (hasBlock will be false):

 {{! templates/application.hbs }}